 Employers also have a duty of care towards their employees, both paid and unpaid, under the Health and Safety at Work Ect, Act 1974.
-This requires them to provide a safe working environment for adults and provide guidance about safe working practices.
-Employers also have a duty of care for the well-being of employees and to ensure that employees are
+This requires them to provide a safe working

-- understand the responsibilities, which are part of their employment or role, and be aware that sanctions will be applied if these provisions are breached - always act, and be seen to act, in the child's best interests - avoid any conduct which would lead any reasonable person to question their motivation and intentions - take responsibility for their own actions and behaviour
+- understand the responsibilities, which are part of their employment or role, and be aware that sanctions will be applied if these provisions are breached - always act, and be seen to act, in the child's best interests - avoid any conduct which would lead any reasonable person to question their motivation and intentions - take responsibility for their own actions and behaviour environment for adults and provide guidance about safe working practices.
+Employers also have a duty of care for the well-being of employees and to ensure that employees are treated fairly and reasonably in all circumstances.
+The Human Rights Act 1998 sets out important principles regarding protection of individuals from abuse by state organisations or people working for those institutions.
+Adults who are subject to an allegation should therefore be supported and the principles of natural justice applied.